 AI-Powered Heatmap Analysis: See What Users See, Fix What They Miss

 Traditional heatmaps show you where users click.
 AI-powered heatmap analysis tells you why they click there — and what they’re missing.
-This guide covers how AI transforms raw heatmap data into actionable CRO insights.
+This guide covers how AI transforms raw heatmap data into actionable CRO insights that humans analyzing thousands of sessions by hand would never find.

 Types of Heatmaps